ryan-dutton/chrome-extension-teams-stay-available/README.md

 When using the web-based version of Teams I was finding that my status was being set to 'away' incorrectly.

-The extension simply calls window.focus() every 10 seconds.
+The extension simply calls window.focus() every 10 seconds for URLs starting with https://teams.microsoft.com.

 How to install:
 - Simply download the Zip file and extract OR clone this repository.